-Who is the most famous person with MS?
-Richard Pryor tops our list.
-The comedian was diagnosed with MS in 1986 and the condition forced him into a motorized scooter in the 90s.
-Pryor can be seen using this vehicle in the David Lynch film “Lost Highway” which would be Pryor's last film appearance.
-Prior also suffered from heart disease and died of a heart attack in 2005.
-Other film stars who suffer from MS include Teri Garr, Annette Funicello and David Lander.
+Who are some of the most famous people with MS?
+Comedian Richard Pryor was diagnosed with MS in 1986 and the condition led him to use a motorized scooter.
+Pryor can be seen using this vehicle in the David Lynch film Lost Highway, which would be Pryor's last film appearance.
+Pryor also suffered from heart disease and perished from a heart attack in 2005.
+Other film stars who suffer from MS include Christina Applegate, Teri Garr, Annette Funicello, and David Lander.

 Talk show host Montel Williams has been an outspoken advocate for MS since he was diagnosed in 1999.
-Williams even founded the non-profit MS Foundation and he advocates for the use of medical marijuana to treat MS. Williams has stated that snowboarding has been the best therapy to treat his disease.What do you think of all the famous people who have suffered from MS?
-Share your thoughts in the comments section.
+Williams founded the nonprofit MS Foundation and advocates for the use of medical marijuana to treat MS. Williams has stated that snowboarding has been the best therapy to treat his disease.

-In the 90s, comedian Richard Pryor used a scooter to get around because MS had made it difficult for him to walk.
-He can be seen on his scooter in David Lynch's "Lost Highway," Pryor's last film.
+In the 1990s, comedian Richard Pryor used a scooter to get around because MS made it difficult for him to walk.
+He can be seen on his scooter in David Lynch's Lost Highway, Pryor's last film.

-In 2016, actress Jamie Lynn Sigler revealed that she had been battling MS for 15 years.
+- In 2016, actress Jamie Lynn Sigler revealed that she had been battling MS for 15 years.
 Sigler was diagnosed just before the fourth season of The Sopranos, when she was 19 years old.

-Talk show host Montel Williams was diagnosed with MS in 1999.
+- Talk show host Montel Williams was diagnosed with MS in 1999.
 He now runs the MS Foundation, a non-profit organization that focuses on research and education.